perslev/U-Time/README.md

 **Software Requirements:**

-* (preferably) A computer with a Linux operating system installed.
+* A computer with a Linux operating system installed.
+We have developed and tested the software for Red Hat Enterprise (v7.8) and Ubuntu (v18.04) servers, but any modern distribution should work.
 The software has also been tested on MacOS Catalina (10.15.6), but supports only CPU-based training and prediction.
 * [Anaconda](https://www.anaconda.com) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html), v4.5 or higher, 64-bit.

 If you are going to train a U-Sleep model yourself from scratch, we highly recommend doing so on a GPU.
 In order to use the `U-Time` package with a GPU, the `tensorflow-gpu` (v2.1) library is required.
 For this, the following additional software is required on your system: